liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

-Sys-Inventor Lab - New Strategies 4 Future Systems<span id="SIL"></span>
+Sys-Inventor Lab - Next-Generation Clould Native Technologies<span id="SIL"></span>
 ======

-**The research in Sys-Inventor Lab focuses on <span style="color:#953734;">new strategies for next generation computing technologies</span>, covering the interaction of OS, emerging applications and hardware.
+**The research in Sys-Inventor Lab focuses on <span style="color:#953734;">new strategies for next-generation Cloud native technologies</span>, covering the interaction of OS, emerging applications and hardware.
 Our Research Interests include:**

 - New Trend, AI and Quantum Computer
 - New Memory Architecture, e.g., NVM, Near Memory Computing, Memory Management and Optimization